 - Neck and/or shoulder pain

 Even if your symptoms are mild, they can worsen and cause other vision problems if not addressed.
-Our optometrist, Dr. BROWN, can help.
+Our optometrist, Dr. Stephens, can help.

 Diagnosis and Treatment of Computer Vision Syndrome